-In his speech in the Kremlin on May 22, 1935, at the meeting with the Red Army men who took part in the May Day parade, Comrade Stalin said:
+In his speech in the Kremlin on May 2, 1935, at the meeting with the Red Army men who took part in the May Day parade, Comrade Stalin said:

-"As for us, the members of the C.C., the members of the Government, we have no other life but to live for our great work, to struggle fir the general well being of the people, for the happiness of all the toilers, for the countless masses. . . ."
+"As for us, the members of the C.C., the members of the government, we have no other life but to live for our great work, to struggle for the general well being of the people, for the happiness of all the toilers, for the countless masses...."

-This is our morality, the morality which we learn from our teachers, the morality to which the Young Communist organisations adhere and which they wish to spread throughout the whole world.
+This is our morality, the morality which we learn from our teachers, the morality to which the young Communist organizations adhere and which they wish to spread throughout the whole world.

-It is not enough to reply to all the questions raised by the Young Catholic and Young Christian organisations: we respect your religious beliefs and we want unity with you.
+It is not enough to reply to all the questions raised by the young Catholic and young Christian organizations: we respect your religious beliefs and we want unity with you.
 No, it is necessary to go deeply into the many complicated questions raised by the Christian world and to give an exhaustive reply in each individual case.

-We want to strengthen the collaboration already begun with the Young Christian organisations, to smash the counter-offensive of the reactionary circles of the Catholic Church, and achieve unity on the basis of the essential demands and requirements of the youth; and so, taking into account the concrete situation in each country we must work out with great care the line of conduct and the arguments to be used with regard to the great Christian and Catholic organisations.
+We want to strengthen the collaboration already begun with the young Christian organizations, to smash the counter-offensive of the reactionary circles of the Catholic church, and achieve unity on the basis of the essential demands and requirements of the youth; and so, taking into account the concrete situation in each country, we must work out with great care the line of conduct and the arguments to be used with regard to the great Christian and Catholic organizations.

-An end must be put immediately to sectarian tendencies, to a contemptuous attitude towards the Catholic youth wherever these tendencies still exist.
+An end must be put immediately to sectarian tendencies, to a contemptuous attitude toward the Catholic youth wherever these tendencies still exist.

-FOR CADRES ARMED WITH THE MARXIST LENINIST THEORY
+FOR CADRES ARMED WITH THE MARXIST-LENINIST THEORY

-The task of all our Leagues is to work in the ranks of the Young Communist, the Socialist and anti-Fascist youth organisations so as to abolish sectarianism, rid our organisations of all contempt towards the religious youth, free our organisations of Left phrasemongers, arm the youth against Fascism, expose the counter-revolutionary role of Trotskyism, the agency of Fascism and train the youth in the spirit of the teachings of Marx and Lenin.
-The cadres of the Communist, anti-Fascist youth organisations must be equipped with Marxist-Leninist revolutionary theory so as to solve all the problems which engage the minds of young people.
+The task of all our Leagues is to work in the ranks of the young Communist, the Socialist and anti-fascist youth organizations so as to abolish sectarianism. rid our organizations of all contempt toward the religious youth, free our organizations of Left phrasemongers, arm the youth against fascism, expose the counter-revolutionary role of Trotskyism, the agency of fascism, and train the youth in the spirit of the teachings of Marx and Lenin.
+The cadres of the Communist, anti-fascist youth organizations must be equipped with Marxist-Leninist revolutionary theory so as to solve all the problems which engage the minds of young people.

-These are the cadres we must train to-day, cadres devoted to the cause of the anti-Fascist struggle, cadres which regard it as their task to train the youth for their struggle in defence of democracy by every available means, including armed force.
+These are the cadres we must train today, cadres devoted to the cause of the anti-fascist struggle, cadres which regard it as their task to train the youth for the struggle in defense of democracy by every available means, including armed force.

-We must also overcome the tendencies to boycott military training for the youth, to boycott the army which tendencies are still to be found in the ranks of the anti-Fascist and democratic youth organisations.
+We must also overcome the tendencies to boycott military training for the youth, to boycott the army, which tendencies are still to be found in the ranks of the anti-fascist and democratic youth organizations.

-We must use every opportunity to get the mass of the anti-Fascist youth to study military science in the schools, in order that the historic inevitability of defending democracy by every method without exception does not become a mere phrase.
+We must use every opportunity to get the mass of the anti-fascist youth to study military science in the schools, in order that the historic inevitability of defending democracy by every method without exception does not become a mere phrase.

 These are the problems before us.
 Great difficulties stand in our path, but we have the strength to overcome them.
-We have the strength because we have teachers like Stalin, because we are being trained in the ranks of the Communist International, under the leadership of our Comrade Dimitrov.
-We have the strength, because tens of millions of young anti-Fascists and democrats are rising up to take part in the struggle all over the world.
+We have the strength because we have teachers like Stalin, because we are being trained in the ranks of the Communist International, under the leadership of our Comrade Dimitroff.
+We have the strength, because tens of millions of young anti-fascists and democrats are rising up to take part in the struggle all over the world.
 We have the strength because in the ranks of youth the idea of fighting for peace and freedom, the idea of united action is growing.